jnystromdesign/hangedman-fullstack/README.md

 ### Build

+From the root of the project:

-1. Run `pnpm build:stack` to build frontend and backend app.
+1. Run `pnpm run build` to build frontend and backend app.
-2. Run `pnpm start:stack` to start frontend and backend app.
+2. Run `pnpm run start` to start frontend and backend app.
-3. Visit `localhost:3030`
+3. Visit `http://localhost:8080`.
+(Backend is available on `http://localhost:3000`)

+### Clear data from App

+Run `pnpm run prune:stack` which will remove the data from the backends json DB.